fairliereese/240903_pt/snakemake/transcript_discovery_personal/README.md

 ```

-I have no idea what's going on with these dumb intersections:
+I have no idea what's going on with these intersections:
 ```bash
 # vcf for one sampel encompassing region that seems to be missing an SNP
 1000g_vcf=/gpfs/projects/bsc83/Data/1000G/x30_vcf/original_data/1kGP_high_coverage_Illumina.all_chr.filtered.SNV_INDEL_SV_phased_panel.vcf.gz